daily-demos/virtual-class-demo/README.md

 - Handle media and call errors
 - Obtain call access token via Daily REST API
 - Handle pre-authentication, knock for access and auto-join
+- This demo has two participant types:
+  - Teachers, who can:
+    - Can screen share
+    - start whiteboard
+    - allow students to talk
+  - participants, who can:
+    - join the call
+    - view the whiteboard

 Please note: this demo is not currently mobile optimised

+### Setting up transcription

+For testing the transcription service, you will have to register for a Deepgram API key and configure your Daily domain with that key.
+Get instructions under `enable_transcription` in our [domain configuration](https://docs.daily.co/reference/rest-api/your-domain/config#enable_transcription) documentation.

 ### Getting started